The Plasma Membrane

 Four quantitative predictions extend the picture beyond the worked anchors.

-Cholesterol depletion as raft-decoherence.
+3. Cholesterol depletion as raft-decoherence.
 Acute cholesterol depletion (methyl-β-cyclodextrin treatment) should disrupt not just raft-localized signaling but the entire membrane’s substrate-domain organization.
-The framework predicts the cell should show measurable changes in modon-coherence observables — membrane-potential fluctuation spectra, raft-scale standing-wave dispersion — at depletion levels well below those that disrupt average bilayer fluidity.
+The framework predicts the cell should show measurable changes in modon-coherence observables — membrane-potential fluctuation spectra, raft-scale rung structure — at depletion levels well below those that disrupt average bilayer fluidity.
 Falsification: cholesterol depletion only affects local raft chemistry and shows no signature in membrane-wide coherence observables.

-The picture is falsified if (a) raft sizes are smoothly distributed without preferred-node clustering, (b) apoptotic PS-exposure geometry is uncorrelated with substrate-coherence-loss propagation, (c) cholesterol-depletion effects are confined to local raft chemistry, or (d) signaling activity increases rather than narrows membrane-potential variance.
+The picture is falsified if (a) curvature-scaffold and raft radii are smoothly distributed, or cluster at a ratio unrelated to \sqrt2, (b) apoptotic PS-exposure geometry is uncorrelated with substrate-coherence-loss propagation, (c) cholesterol-depletion effects are confined to local raft chemistry, or (d) signaling activity increases rather than narrows membrane-potential variance.
 It is supported, even partially, if any of the four ordering predictions hold against existing or accessible data.

 Putting the Section in Context

 The plasma membrane is the cell’s outermost modon wrap, and the framework reads its architecture as the substrate’s counter-rotating pair frozen at rest.
-The bilayer’s two leaflets are the modon’s two sides; the leaflet asymmetry is the modon’s required direction; the membrane potential is the substrate-flow gradient across the wrap; lipid rafts are sub-modon domains pinned to the substrate’s standing-wave ladder; cholesterol is the wrap’s stiffness modulator; membrane curvature catalogues the substrate-preferred scales.
+The bilayer’s two leaflets are the modon’s two sides; the leaflet asymmetry is the modon’s required direction; the membrane potential is the substrate-flow gradient across the wrap, the coin held at the boundary; lipid rafts and curvature scaffolds are sub-modon domains pinned to the substrate’s \sqrt2 ladder; cholesterol is the wrap’s stiffness modulator; membrane curvature catalogues the substrate-preferred scales.
 Each of these claims has a chemistry-side reading already established by membrane biophysics; the framework’s addition is a single structural identification that links them.

 Every other membrane in the cell — the nuclear envelope, the ER, the Golgi cisternae, the mitochondrial outer and inner membranes, every vesicle — is the same bilayer architecture reused at a smaller scale, with the same direction requirement, the same potential-as-gradient reading, and the same sub-domain pinning.
 The plasma membrane chapter is the vocabulary the next several chapters reuse: when the endoplasmic reticulum chapter discusses the largest internal membrane folded into tubules and sheets, when the nuclear envelope discussion frames pore complexes as the wrap’s regulated jets, when the mitochondrial-anatomy chapter develops the cristae as a stacked sub-sheet ladder inside one organelle, the same modon-wrap reading applies recursively.
 The cell is one structure made of nested wraps; the plasma membrane is the wrap at the top.

-The reading that the cell is a substrate-organized standing-wave machine — first stated in Cells as Nested Modons, anchored quantitatively in Microtubule Highways and From Photon to ATP — gains its outer-boundary chapter here.
+The reading that the cell is a substrate-organized machine of nested modons, its scales tuned to the substrate’s \sqrt2 ladder — first stated in Cells as Nested Modons, anchored quantitatively in Microtubule Highways and From Photon to ATP — gains its outer-boundary chapter here.
 The membrane is not just biology’s solution to the engineering problem of separating inside from outside.
 It is the substrate’s preferred shape for the boundary of a self-organizing energy structure at the coherence scale, and the cell’s chemistry has been doing what the substrate offered since the first lipid vesicle accreted in a hydrothermal pore.